Koalas and their Specialized Claws

 Koalas have sharp claws.

 Koalas' Claws have very sharp nails as well.
 They are so much sharp, that a koala can easily make its mark against the wooden surface.
-This picture belongs to

 The koalas' claws also help them in carving and engraving the territorial markings as well.
 The koalas' claws are sharp enough to leave dominant engraving on trees.
 Koalas not only scent mark trees within its own territory but also engraves territorial markings through its claws to send a clear message for its rivals to stay out of this particular area.